YOU WILL NEVER BE NORMAL

 Children who stand up to powerful elders who abuse them, particularly when their abusers are their protectors, risk the loss of all they know and all they are.
 It feels life-threatening, like life will end if they lose their connections to their abusers.
 Having the unconscious wherewithal to create alternate “Parts” still fills me with awe; the human mind is breathtaking and I remain staggered by the creativity and practicality of that solution.
 All the necessary conditions fell into place for me, including a family propensity for denial and dissociation.
 I thought my childhood was happy, but I couldn’t remember much of my childhood.
 Ignorance is bliss when survival is at stake.
 My ignorance bought me time to grow up less disturbed.
 My distress was far away from me until dissociation interfered with my life fifty years later.

 I cannot imagine raising awareness to such a level that any young child would defy or choose to tell what would result in the extinction of parental attachment.
 The first best solution to child abuse is prevention.
 After that, solutions to child abuse can be effectively pursued by adults who work with the wounded among us, children and their adults.
-It’s not trauma alone that traumatizes: it’s having no one who is interested or cares about you afterward, that’s what’s traumatizing.
+It’s not trauma alone that traumatizes: it’s having no one who is interested or cares about you afterward, that’s what’s especially traumatizing.

 The following organizations are excellent resources: